 I don't grade on a curve in this class, so your grade will be determined only by your own work, not by how well you do relative to the other students.
-There is no pre-determined proportion of students who will receive As, Bs, Cs, etc.-if every student does A-level work, then everyone will receive an A in the course.
-Your grade will depend on the following:
+There is no pre-determined proportion of students who will receive As, Bs, Cs, etc.--if every student does A-level work, then everyone will receive an A in the course.
+It is very difficult to fail this course if you complete all of the work and submit it on time; on the flipside, it is difficult to do well in the course if you're missing work.
+If you're falling behind, talk to Prof. Fox-Glassman to make a catch-up plan.
+Your course grade is based on the following: